wandb/docs/docs/guides/launch/setup-queue-advanced.md

 Next, you click on **Parse configuration**.
 A new tile labeled `aws-instance` will appear underneath the **Queue config**.

 From there, you select String as the datatype from the **Type** dropdown.
 This will populate fields where you can specify values a user can choose from.
-For example, in the following image the Admin of the team configured two different AWS instance types that users can choose from (`ml.m4.xlarge` and `ml.p3.xlarge`):
+For example, in the following image the admin of the team configured two different AWS instance types that users can choose from (`ml.m4.xlarge` and `ml.p3.xlarge`):

 ![](/images/launch/aws_template_example.png)